MahammedK/-rafflemania_qa_project_2/README.md

 ### Jenkins

-Docker-compose stage failure
+Docker-compose stage
 After being successfully ran once the docker-compose stage of the jenkinsfile would fail.
 The code for the stage was 'sh "ln -s rafflemania_qa_project_2/docker-compose.yaml building"'.
 It threw an error because for some reason 'building' has already been used.
-To counter this the code was changed 'sh "docker-compose build --parallel"', to allow unlimited builds to be successful.
+To counter this the code was changed 'sh "docker-compose build --parallel"', along with adding credentials to allow unlimited builds to be successful.

-Ansible - Host key verification error
+Ansible/Deploy stage failure - Host key verification failed.
+This error could not be resolved.
+Shown below is how I created and used the jenkins ssh-keygen.

+In the Jenkins VM I used the sudo su jenkins command to activate the Jenkins user.
+I attempted to created an ssh-keygen in the .ssh but was unseuccesful, thus created it outside the .ssh folder.
+This ssh-key's public key would then be inserted into the SSH Key section of both the swarm-manager and swarm worker VM.

+In the Jenkinsfile on the main VM, the file route would be as follows:

+The same file route would be inserted into the inventory.yaml file:

+Error would still not be fixed, thus resulting in the deployment not being ran and unable to move onto the rolling update.

 ### Improvements